Ayumudayo/RMP_PO_Replacer/README.md

 ## Usage

 Place your CSV files in a `csv/` directory, named `Item_EN.csv`, `Item_JP.csv`, etc.

+It's only supposed to replace what's in `Item.csv`.

+I'm content with just getting the item name right, I don't really care about the name of the painting, etc.
+Feel free to modify it to support those if you want and give some PR.

 ```bash
 # Default: translate English → Japanese